The Advantage by Patrick Lencioni

 (As an Amazon Associate, Outsider earns from qualifying purchases.)

-Several years ago I was preparing for my first off-site “on my own” – representing my own business.
+Several years ago, I was preparing for leading my first off-site “on my own” – representing my own business.
 Before that I’d worked for a larger consulting group, where I’d received excellent training and mentoring in the leader / organizational development space.

 In preparation for the event, a friend recommended that I read The Advantage by Patrick Lencioni.
 I was aware of the author, but had yet to take a deep dive.

 Lencioni’s concept of “Organizational Health” immediately resonated with me.
-It put a tangible framework around most of the work that I do, but had sometimes struggled to define for others.
+His concept put a tangible framework around most of the work that I do, but that I had sometimes struggled to define for others.
 Lencioni advocates that organizations be both “smart” and “healthy.”
 A “smart” organization is good with financials, marketing, strategy, etc. A healthy organization is marked by “minimal politics and confusion, high degrees of morale and productivity, and very low turnover among good employees” (p.
 5).

 The Advantage provides a framework and practical steps for moving an organization toward “healthy” and then keeping it there.
 Lencioni’s model is simple: